Sorry! Search is currently unavailable while the database is being updated, it will be back in 5 mins!

-The most literal translation for "good luck" in Spanish is buena suerte.
-Let's hear it in action:
+The most direct translation of "good luck" in Spanish is buena suerte.
+This versatile phrase works in virtually any situation where you'd wish someone luck in English.

 Play Caption